-Any announcements pertaining to the re-opening of the University and resuming operations after a period of official closure will be made by the President through the Chief Communications Officer for release to the public media.
-The Chief Communications Officer will initiate E2Campus text messages, update the UNO website and the message on the UNO main switchboard (504.280.6000).
+Any announcements pertaining to the Re-opening of the University and resuming operations after a period of official closure will be made by the President through the Strategic Communications office for release to the public media.
+The Strategic Communications office will initiate Privateer Alerts text messages, update the UNO website and the message on the UNO main switchboard (504-280-6000).
+Refer to detailed reopening plan in University Services Resumption Plan.